 He adds, once magnesium chloride is in domestic water systems – aquifers and public water systems – magnesium chloride is in our household water where it is highly corrosive to copper and stainless steel….in other words, it rapidly corrodes the copper lines, fixtures, and stainless steel found in most appliances.

-Just when you think “pex” lines used generally in new construction today is immune, think again: Every mixing valve, shower head, kitchen faucet – plain every fixture – contains brass and copper which magnesium chloride corrodes.
+Just when you think “pex” lines used generally in new construction today are immune, think again: Every mixing valve, shower head, kitchen faucet – plain every fixture – contains brass and copper which magnesium chloride corrodes.
 Stainless steel found in most of today’s appliances is also quickly impacted by magnesium chloride.
+It turns out eco-friendly treatment of the environment has very real effects on your home!

 Research Studies On Today’s Snow & Ice Melt